emqx/emqx-docs/en_US/data-integration/data-bridge-clickhouse.md

 7. Click the **Add** button to finish the setup.
 8. Click the **Create** button at the page bottom to finish the setup.

 Now a rule to forward data to ClickHouse via a ClickHouse bridge is created.
-You can click **Data Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flows** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to ClickHouse.

 ### Test the Rule and Bridge